sc0ttkclark/papertrail/README.md

 `define( 'WP_PAPERTRAIL_DESTINATION', 'logs1.papertrailapp.com:12345' );`

+### Error Logging

+You can log PHP errors to Papertrail too, using this easy to set constant:

+`define( 'WP_PAPERTRAIL_ERROR_HANDLER', true );`

+Please be aware, some codebases produce a large amount of notices, warnings, or other messages even when they aren't displayed on the screen.
+Be careful with this handler enabled and watch your Papertrail plan as you might approach your limit quickly.

 ## Props

 Props have to go to Troy Davis (@troy on GitHub, @troyd on Twitter) who came up with the PHP interface to communicate with the Papertrail API.